structurizr/java/docs/getting-started.md

 contextView.addAllPeople();
 ```

-## 4. Add some colour
+## 5. Add some colour

-Elements and relationships can be styled by specifying colours, sizes and shapes.
+Optionally, elements and relationships can be styled by specifying colours, sizes and shapes.

 ```java
 Styles styles = views.getConfiguration().getStyles();